acuminous/yup-by-example/README.md

 const testDataFactory = new TestDataFactory().addMethod(mixed, 'example')
 const document = await testDataFactory.generateValid(schema);
 ```
 As the method name implies, generateValid, will validate the generated test data against the schema and throw an error if it is invalid.
-If you need to generate a partial or invalid document, then fix it after the fact, use `await testDataFactory.generate(schema)` instead.
+If you need to generate a partial or invalid document, then fix it after the fact, use `generate` instead.

 ### Adding the example method to yup
 yup-by-example works by adding a new `example` transformer to yup. e.g.